Data-adaptive doubly robust instrumental variable methods for treatment effect heterogeneity: Introduction

+Building on previous literature that establishes conditions for one-step and estimating equations estimators to be (asymptotically) Neyman orthogonal \citep{Newey1994, LaanRobins2003} as well as previous work that used sample splitting to avoid empirical processes conditions \citep{Bickel1982}, \citet{Chernozhukov2016} proposed the use of sample splitting when using machine learning for estimating the nuisance parameters, thus widening the class of estimating equations DR estimators that can be estimated data-adaptively.
+In particular, \citet{Chernozhukov2016} give regularity conditions for estimating equations estimators of the linear IV model, which can be adapted for the g-estimator introduced by \citet{Vansteelandt2015}.
+Thus, we implement here the g-estimator with and without machine learning estimation for nuisance parameters.
+We compare its performance with that of a TMLE \citep{Toth2016}, again implemented either parametrically or data-adaptively, and standard parametric TSLS, in terms of mean bias, root mean squared error (RMSE) and confidence interval (CI) coverage using a simulation study.
+We also contrast the methods by applying them to the illustrative RCT.

 This paper is organised as follows.
 In the next section, we define the causal parameters of interest and the assumptions for the IV methods.
 In Section \ref{Sec:TSLS} we review the standard TSLS, while in Section \ref{Sec:gest}, we introduce the g-estimator proposed by \citet{Vansteelandt2015}.
-Section \ref{Sec:dataadapt} briefly justifies the use of so-called double machine learning methods (data-adaptive DR estimators), and introduces the Super Learner.
+Section \ref{Sec:dataadapt} briefly justifies the use of machine learning estimation for the nuisance models of the DR estimators, and introduces the Super Learner.
 The TMLE estimator proposed by \citet{Toth2016} is described in Section \ref{Sec:TMLE}.
-In Section \ref{Sec:Simulation} we present a simulation study, comparing the performance of these estimators.
+In Section \ref{Sec:Simulation}, we present a simulation study, comparing the performance of these estimators.
 The proposed methods are then applied to the COPERS RCT in Section \ref{Sec:COPERS}.
-We conclude with a discussion.
+We conclude with a discussion in Section \ref{Sec:discussion}.